 A major goal we would like to achieve aesthetically is to have our service look visually appealing, and to feel like a web app.
 We don't want to constantly see large portions (or all) of the screen loading or buffering on simple button clicks, nor have the user feel like they are using a basic html website.
+Facebook's dimensions is one of the hardest things to do in a web environment.
+React will help us accomplish that.

-Facebook's React javascript library will help us build a beautiful, consistent user interface, that will keep dimensions in tact and bring a polish to our web app that is hard to do with simple html/css alone.
+React javascript library will help us build a beautiful, consistent user interface, that will keep dimensions in tact and bring a polish to our web app that is hard to do with simple html/css alone.
+Accommodating different screen sizes while keeping identical page layouts and relative